In this section

 Source: (Fierson, 2018).

 Follow up examinations are determined by the ophthalmologist.
-The date for follow up examinations should be recorded in the Consultation Notes in EMR, and in the Eye Appointment Book by the ophthalmologist.
+The date for follow up examinations should be recorded in the Consultation Notes in EMR, and in the Eye Examination Book by the ophthalmologist.

 Please remember to